helenmurugan/the-groomers-network/README.md

 <br>

 * If a user chooses to delete their own post, they are directed to a page which asks if they would like to confirm deletion of the post or cancel.
 This is important for good UX,to ensure users cannot accidently delete a post.
-* Deleting a post will allow delete all associated comments.
+* Deleting a post will also delete all associated comments.
 * On deletion of a post, the user will be redirected to the home page and a popup message will inform the user 'Your post has been deleted!'
-* On cancelling post deletion, the user will be redirecetd to the post.

 <details><summary>Delete a Post</summary>
 <img src="documentation/delete-post.jpg">
 </details>